Great Customer Service

 1. Commitment to quality service.

-Everyone in the business is committed to creating a positive experience for the customer.
-The goal should always be “exceed customer’s expectations”.
-This should happen on every encounter – from the first point of contact and throughout the period of service.
-It should be included in the follow-up reminder in person, by phone or on-line.
+Everyone in the business is committed to creating a positive experience for the customer and always try to “exceed customer’s expectations.”
+This should happen on every encounter – from the first point of contact and throughout the period of service and continued in any follow-up reminder in person, by phone or on-line.

 2. Know your products and your policies.

-You and everyone who works for you must know what they are doing – know about your product line or your service offerings – in order to gain and keep a customer’s trust and confidence.
-There should be complete clarity on what you offer, what guarantees you give and what would be done if there was any error or mistake made in the process!
+Everyone who works for you must know what they are doing – know about your product line or your service offerings – in order to gain and keep a customer’s trust and confidence.
+There should be complete clarity on what you offer, what guarantees you give and what would be done if there was any error or mistake is made.

 3. Know your customers.